hhjami/offline-judge/README.md

   `./makeoj.sh`.
 When prompted `Enter the name of the directory:`, give `testDirectory`.
 This should produce a new folder called `localoj_CURRENT_DATE`.
 See `How to use?` section of this readme, to use that.
 * This judge can test a solution on multiple test files.
 Maximum 99 test files can be given.
 If you want increase this, change the MXCS macro in genChecker.cpp.
+* If your vim has a older version, you have to update vim.
+Otherwise vimcat (used for syntax highlighting) may give error.

 ### How to use? ###